A Survey on Out-of-Distribution Detection in NLP: Methodology

 \subsubsection{Generate Pseudo OOD Samples}

-A straightforward scheme to tackle the problem of lacking OOD training samples is to generate pseudo OOD samples during training.
-With these generated pseudo OOD samples, OOD detectors can be solved by methods designed for using both labeled ID and OOD data.
-There are mainly four types of approaches to generate pseudo OOD samples: (1) \emph{phrase distortion}, (2) \emph{feature mixup}, (3) \emph{latent generation}, and (4) \emph{open-domain sampling}:
+A scheme to tackle the problem of lacking OOD training samples is to generate pseudo-OOD samples during training~\citep{lang-etal-2022-estimating}.
+With these generated pseudo-OOD samples, OOD detectors can be solved by methods designed for using both labeled ID and OOD data.
+There are mainly four types of approaches for generating pseudo-OOD samples: (1) \emph{phrase distortion}, (2) \emph{feature mixup}, (3) \emph{latent generation}, and (4) \emph{open-domain sampling}:

-\textbf{Phrase Distortion} approaches generate pseudo OOD samples for NLP tasks by selectively replacing text phrases in ID samples. \citet{ouyang2021energy} proposed a data manipulation framework to generate pseudo OOD utterances with importance weights. \citet{choi2021outflip} proposed OutFlip, which revised a white-box adversarial attack method HotFlip to generate OOD samples. \citet{shu2021odist} created OOD instances from ID examples with the help of a pre-trained language model.
+\textbf{Phrase Distortion} approaches generate pseudo-OOD samples for NLP tasks by selectively replacing text phrases in ID samples. \citet{ouyang2021energy} proposed a data manipulation framework to generate pseudo-OOD utterances with importance weights. \citet{choi2021outflip} proposed OutFlip, which revised a white-box adversarial attack method HotFlip to generate OOD samples. \citet{shu2021odist} created OOD instances from ID examples with the help of a pre-trained language model. ~\citet{kim2023pseudo} constructed a surrogate OOD dataset by sequentially masking tokens related to ID classes.

-\textbf{Feature Mixup} strategy ~\cite{zhang2018mixup} is also a popular technique for pseudo data generation. ~\citet{zhan2021out} generated OOD samples by performing linear interpolations between ID samples from different classes in the representation space. ~\citet{zhou2021learning} leveraged the manifold Mixup scheme ~\cite{verma2019manifold} for pseudo OOD sample generation.
+\textbf{Feature Mixup} strategy ~\citep{zhang2018mixup} is also a popular technique for pseudo data generation. ~\citet{zhan2021out} generated OOD samples by performing linear interpolations between ID samples from different classes in the representation space. ~\citet{zhou2021learning} leveraged the manifold Mixup scheme ~\citep{verma2019manifold} for pseudo OOD sample generation.
 Intermediate layer representations of two samples from different classes are mixed using scalar weights sampled from the Beta distribution.
 These feature-mixup-based methods achieved promising performance while remaining conceptually and computationally straightforward.